How to Repair the Most Common Air Conditioner Problems Yourself

 Turn off the A/C and furnace breakers in the main electrical panel before pulling the outdoor disconnect or removing the condensing unit’s access panel.
 Then use a voltage tester on the wires coming into the contactor to make sure the power is really off.

 The AC contactor (relay) and start/run capacitor(s) (see illustration below) fail most often and are inexpensive.
 So it’s a safe bet to buy and install those parts right away, especially if your air conditioning service unit is older than five years.
 The condenser fan motor can also fail, but it runs about $150 — hold off buying that unless you’re sure that’s the culprit.

 To buy replacement parts, find the nameplate on the condensing unit (not your furnace).
 Jot down the make, model and serial number (or take a photo).
 Get the parts at an appliance store, furnace dealer or online.

 Learn the Anatomy of a Central Home Air Conditioner

-Central home air conditioner service systems consist of two major components: a condensing unit that sits outside your house, and the evaporator coil (often referred to as an A-coil) that sits in the plenum of your furnace or air handler.
+Central home air conditioner service systems consist of two major components: a condenser that sits outside your house and the evaporator coil (often referred to as an A-coil) that sits in the plenum of your furnace or air handler.
 The refrigerant in the A-coil picks up the heat from your home and moves it to the outdoor condensing unit.
 The condensing unit fan blows outside air through the condensing coil to remove the heat.
 The condensing unit houses the three parts replaceable by a DIYer: the AC contactor, the start/run capacitor(s) and the condenser fan motor.
 The condensing unit also houses the compressor, but only a pro can replace that.
 The A-coil has no parts that can be serviced by a DIYer.

 Shut Off the Power